SIHAdmin/GPUnoCUDA/README.md

 make && make clean
 ```

+You may get a couple of warnings, but hopefully no errors!

 The ```clean``` call will move the binary and OpenCL headers to the ```./bin``` subfolder.

 ## Usage